New Jersey Government & State Surplus Auctions (2026)

 Where can I find government surplus auctions in New Jersey?

 Government surplus auctions in New Jersey are listed on GSA Auctions (federal surplus), HUD HomeStore (foreclosed properties), GovDeals, Public Surplus, and the State of New Jersey's own surplus platform.
-GovAuctions aggregates New Jersey listings from these sources into one free, searchable feed.
+Right now the 1,931 open New Jersey lots come from CivilView (1299), GovDeals (450), Municibid (85), GovPlanet (52), and 9 other official platforms.
+GovAuctions aggregates them into one free, searchable feed, and you bid on the original platform.

 What can I buy at government auctions in New Jersey?

 Government auctions in New Jersey offer vehicles, heavy equipment, electronics, office furniture, tools, real estate, and seized property from federal, state, and local agencies in NJ.
+The open New Jersey lots break down as real estate (1371), vehicles (222), other (104), electronics (70), equipment (61).
 Items are sold directly by government agencies with no middleman fees.

 Are government auctions in New Jersey legit?